mail3protocol/mail3-web-client/README.md

 ### Prerequisites

-You will need node >= 14 and yarn >= 1.22 to build and run Mibao.
+You will need node >= 14 and yarn >= 1.22 to build and run this project.
 Run command:

 ```bash
 $ yarn